 Handheld or portable Band Saws

-Lastly, we have portable bandsaws that are small in size and easy to transport.
+Lastly, there are portable bandsaws that are small in size and easy to transport.
 Portable band saws are great tool options for construction workers or most woodworkers that are on-the-go from site to site.
 They can be corded or cordless.

 Horsepower